vatesfr/xen-orchestra/doc/installation/manual_installation.md

 ### XO-Server

-Once you have it, you can use `npm` to install the other dependencies: go into XO-Server directory and launch the following command:
+Once you have it, use `npm`, as the non-root user owning the fetched code, to install the other dependencies: go into XO-Server directory and launch the following command:

 ```
 npm install && npm run build